stonier/groot_rocker/README.md

 # Groot Rocker

-A tool, inspired by tfoote's [rocker](https://github.com/osrf/rocker) package (and this may one day get back to being a strict fork of that).

-## Overview

-Problem-to-solve: Execute a command, but do it in an environment of my choosing (not necessarily your native system environment).

-This package provides a console script `groot-rocker` that lets you specify the command of your choice along with options that help configure a sandboxed docker environment for that command to execute in.

-The **secret sauce** - behind the scenes the script will convert the options you've provided to configure the environment into `Dockerfile` snippets that are stitched together to help build the docker environment requested.
-In short, **reusable dockerfile patterns**.
+A tool, inspired by tfoote's [rocker](https://github.com/osrf/rocker) package.
+The `groot_rocker` package captures common docker patterns as reusable modules/extensions and the `groot-rocker` script is a tool for composing those patterns into docker images and containers that execute a specific command in the environment of your choice.
+In short, **reusable dockerfile/runtime patterns**.

-Want to transfer your git configuration?
-The **git** extension will do that.
-Map your current user into the docker environment?
-The **user** extension will do that.
+Transfer your **git** configuration into a docker container?
+Map your **user** into the docker environment?
+Enable **nvidia**?
+The git, user and nvidia extensions will do that.
 Mix and match as you please.

-NB: docker caching will expedite the process, so that repeated execution will be almost as fast as just executing the command.

-## Installation
+## Prerequisites

 Currently tested and used on Ubuntu 18.04 with Python v3.